dmduran12/personal-site/README.md

    EOF
    ```

-   A blank screen usually means these variables weren't configured correctly.
+   A blank screen usually means the environment variables weren't configured
+   correctly or the Vimeo request was blocked.
+Double-check your token and video
+   ID.
 2. Install dependencies:
    ```bash
    corepack pnpm install